 Recall that our OED objective is to find a design $\be^* \in \eSpace$ that maximizes an expected utility function~$\Psi$,

-The most evident way to make use of the transport-map-based surrogate to the joint density~$\piedm$ is through a direct replacement of all the conditional densities required for defining~$\Psi$ with their corresponding transport map-based surrogates.
+The most evident way to make use of the transport-map-based surrogate for the joint density~$\piedm$ is a direct replacement of all the conditional densities in~$\Psi$ with their corresponding transport-map-based surrogates.
 The resulting approximate optimality criterion $\widehat{\Psi}$ can then be approximated using Monte Carlo or Quasi-Monte Carlo quadrature.